Dan Gelber's problem as a subject is that he can look too familiar.

 His father mattered, but not because of sentiment alone.
 Seymour Gelber's presence in the old story was proof that local government can be intergenerational without becoming hereditary theater.
 Dan Gelber still had to make his own case.

 He did that by treating mayoralty as a serious office in a city that often invites superficial leadership.
 The archived post flattened him into a pandemic scold.
-The stronger version sees a former prosecutor and legislator trying to keep one of Florida's most exposed cities livable, orderly, and worth believing in.
+The stronger version sees a former prosecutor and legislator trying to keep one of Florida's most exposed cities livable, orderly, and deserving of public trust.